-Unforeseen circumstances can put an unexpected kink in the plans you had for your retirement years, especially if you suddenly need long-term in-home care.
+Unforeseen circumstances can put an unexpected kink in the plans you had for your retirement years, especially if you suddenly need in-home care.
 One way to give yourself some much-appreciated peace of mind is to start your Medicaid planning sooner rather than later.
 Each state has income levels required for eligibility for Medicaid, although it’s an option worth considering if you want to protect your assets and have some extra financial assistance.

 Most states require your assets and monthly income to be at or below a certain amount to qualify for Medicaid.
 Assets that aren’t automatically exempt may be sheltered by making certain financial arrangements.
 Taking such steps can: